Self-harm and Suicide

-People who self-harm normally do not wish to kill themselves .
+People who self-harm normally don't want to take their own lives.
 Suicide is a way of ending one’s life, but for many people, self-harm is a way of coping with life and being able to continue with living despite the emotional difficulties they may be experiencing.
 For some, the physical pain of self-harm reassures them they are still alive – this might be because they are experiencing emotional numbness or feeling disconnected from the world around them, or at the other end of the spectrum, feeling more connected and alive than they did previously.

 Self-harm can also cause changes in the brain chemistry, which, although ‘satisfying’, can easily become addictive and therefore dangerous.

 Sometimes people do die as a result of self-harm.
 This may be because they have taken an act of harming too far, and they lose their lives before help is found, or it may be they engage in something such as self-poisoning, which carries an incredibly high risk of death if untreated.
 There is believed to be an increase in suicidal intent if someone is prevented from self-harming.
 As difficult and challenging as it can be to understand, sometimes self-harm may be the safest option, if the alternative involves a desire to end life.
 It’s dangerous to prevent someone from harming without providing them with a realistic, alternative coping mechanism that they are willing to engage with.